 When you try to install the Microsoft .NET Framework 4.7 on a computer that runs Windows 7 Service Pack 1 (SP1), Windows Server 2008 R2 SP1, or Windows Server 2012, the setup is blocked and cannot continue.

 This issue occurs when the computer does not have the update for D3DComplier (D3DCompiler_47.dll) installed.

-The .NET Framework 4.7 on Windows 7 SP1, Windows Server 2008 R2 SP1 and Windows Server 2012 has a new dependency on a %windir%\system32\D3DCompiler_47.dll file for WPF.
-It's required to be installed first before the .NET Framework 4.7 product can be installed.
+The .NET Framework 4.7 on Windows 7 SP1, Windows Server 2008 R2 SP1, and Windows Server 2012 has a new dependency on a %windir%\system32\D3DCompiler_47.dll file for WPF.
+This file must be installed before the .NET Framework 4.7 product can be installed.

 To work around this issue, install the d3dcompiler update from following links before you install the .NET Framework 4.7.
 The update is also available on Microsoft Update Catalog and through Windows Update.

 Microsoft has confirmed that this is an issue in the Microsoft products that are listed in the "Applies to" section.

 Article ID: 4020302 - Last Review: Oct 20, 2017 - Revision: 13